SproulHimself/predicting_automotive_death_rates_by_county/README.md

 # Predicting Automotive Death Rates by County

-Our first attempt at multiple linear regression in Python, by Robert Boscacci and Andrew Sproul
+Our first attempt at multiple linear regression in Python

+### Contributors

+Robert Boscacci and Andrew Sproul

-### Which attributes, of US counties, correlate with their annual motor vehicle death rates?
+## Which attributes, of US counties, correlate with their annual motor vehicle death rates?

 ![from datausa.io](/readme/map.png)